Osbaldwick: Geography

 Osbaldwick is now effectively a suburb of York, about 2 mi east of the city.
 The village proper lies mostly along one street called Osbaldwick Village.
 Newer housing surrounds this and Osbaldwick is now effectively bounded on three sides by the A1079 to the south, the A64 that forms part of York's Ring Road) to the east and by green-belt land to the north.
 To the west, newer housing merges into the Tang Hall district.

 Light industrial/trading estates exist to the east of the village heading towards Murton) and along Osbaldwick Link Road which links it to the A1079.
 A new (2006) housing development built in 2006, known as Murton Gardens, was built by Wimpey Homes on the link road on the site of a farm building and surrounding fields.
 A development known as Derwenthorpe was granted planning permission on 10 May 2007 for the green-belt land north of the village.
 Some farmland also exists between Osbaldwick and Murton.

 Osbaldwick Beck runs through the village and is part of the tributary system of the River Foss.

 Demography

-The 1881 UK Census recorded the population as 340.
-According to the 2001 UK Census the parish had a population of 2,726, of which 2,243 were over the age of sixteen years and 1,115 of those were in employment.
+The 1881 UK census recorded the population as 340.
+According to the 2001 UK census the parish had a population of 2,726, of whom 2,299 were over the age of sixteen years and 1,115 of those were in employment.
 There were 1,200 dwellings of which 364 were detached.

 Transport

 Between 1913 and 1926 Osbaldwick was served by a station on the Derwent Valley Light Railway.
-This line remained open to freight until 1981, and Sustrans National Cycle Route 66 now runs on the former track bed from the village into York.
+This line remained open to freight until 1981, and in 1992, Sustrans converted the trackbed into National Cycle Route 66 from the village into York.

 Osbaldwick is also served by two bus routes operated by First York on their service 6 between Clifton Moor and University Campus East and Transdev York on their service 20 between Rawcliffe and Osbaldwick (Limited service frequency).